 Panel beds are made with flat, decorated, and tall panels of wood for the headboard and footboard.
 These are divided into sections with molding, just like wall paneling.
 These are similar to platform beds, only they have side rails that allow for the use of a box spring and mattress.

 Sleigh beds look exactly how they sound, like a sleigh.
 These have scrolled head and footboards made from heavy wood.
 They can be made from a variety of materials that include aluminum, iron, and steel, though not as curved as wood.
 These are quite an exquisite piece of furniture that was first found in the early 19th century French and American Empire period.

-The Murphy bed is named after William L. Murphy, but dates all the way back to Thomas Jefferson.
+The Murphy bed is named after William L. Murphy but dates all the way back to Thomas Jefferson.
 These beds fold into walls to create space when not in use, similar to the folding bed.
-They are vertically stored against a wall or in a closed.
+They are vertically stored against a wall or inside the wall.
 You can get these with nightstands, shelves, and storage units built around them.

-This type of bed is built with four vertical columns, one being in each corner.
+This type of bed is built with four vertical columns in each corner.
 They can be pointed, square, rounded, or whatever other shape you can get them in.
-You can also get them with a canopy and other sizes.
+You can also get them with a canopy and in other sizes.